 In collecting and using this data, we are subject to a variety of legislations controlling how such activities may be carried out as well as the safeguards which must be put in place to protect it.
 In this policy, we describe the steps we are taking to ensure our privacy and data protection compliance.

 This policy applies to all staff working for, or on behalf of, Interactio and includes employees, associates, and contractors with legitimate access to our data or systems.
 In addition, we require that our data processors be compliant when working on behalf of Interactio.

 All staff working for, or on behalf of, Interactio are responsible for complying with all relevant data protection legislation and this policy.
 All staff must also ensure that any personal data they supply is accurate and up to date.

 We have appointed a data protection officer (DPO) to carry out the DPO role as defined in the legislation.
-The DPO is responsible for dealing with day-to-day data protection matters, providing training, and for developing and encouraging good information handling practice.
+The DPO is responsible for dealing with day-to-day data protection matters, providing training, and for developing and encouraging good information handling practices.

-Developers are responsible for embedding privacy safeguards into the design of our products, services, and infrastructure from the earliest stage of development covering the entire life cycle (‘privacy by design’).
+Developers are responsible for embedding privacy safeguards into the design of our products, services, and infrastructure from the earliest stage of development, covering the entire life cycle (‘privacy by design’).

 The data subject has rights under the GDPR.
 These consist of:

 Each of these rights is supported by appropriate procedures within Interactio that allow the required action to be taken within the timescales stated in the GDPR.

 Data subjects can exercise their rights by email firstname.lastname@example.org